nathanielce24/Feedforward-Neural-Net/README.md

 # **Feedforward Dense Neural Network for Grayscale (Biomedical) Image Classification**

 This is a feedforwad, fully connected neural network that I built from the ground up.
 By tweaking the learning rate and iterations, I have been able to achieve accurate results for biomedical image classification from MNIST datasets.
-Currently a new model has to be trained every time, but I plan to implement save/load functionality in the near future.
+Currently a new model must be trained every time, but I plan to implement save/load functionality in the near future.

 ## How to Train a Model:
 * Download src